mdabrowski1990/uds/docs/source/pages/user_guide.rst

 User Guide
 ==========
-In this part of the documentation, you will find the essential components and capabilities of this package.
+This section of the documentation introduces the essential components and features of the package, along with practical guidance on how to use them.

 .. toctree::
   :caption: Table of Contents